nbareil/justanothergeek.chdir.org/content/post/decoding-c2-traffic-in-Python.md

 ---
 date: 2020-11-17
-title: Decoding C2 Traffic in Python
+title: Decoding C2 Traffic in Python, or HOWTO eat 🍿 during an IR engagement?
 description: When you have the chance to catch an attacker live, it is always a delight to monitor 🍿 and dissect their moves in real-time, even *a posteriori*.
 To make it happen, you must have some kind of *Full Packet Capture* in the first place, then, of course, you need a thorough